meilisearch/documentation/resources/sdks.md

-# Official SDK's / Libraries
+# Official SDKs / Libraries

 You can use MeiliSearch API wrappers in your favorite language.
 These libraries support the main methods for search and indexation and are tested against MeiliSearch v0.8.4.